-On September 4 The National Council of Resistance of Iran, (NCRI) given at the Seminar of Iranian communities on September 3, by their President-elect, Maryam Rajavi.
+On September 4 The National Council of Resistance of Iran, (NCRI) published a speech given at the Seminar of Iranian communities on September 3, by their President-elect, Maryam Rajavi.
 She called for support and solidarity to obtain justice for the 1988 massacre of 30,000 political prisoners.

 Sisters and brothers,” she addresses the crowd.
 “I am very pleased to see you, the representatives of the Iranian communities.
 We have gathered here to convey the voice of Iran’s profoundly discontented society.”

 She goes on to talk about the “powerful social wave” that’s arisen in recent weeks again the Velayat-e Faqih regime over the atrocity that happened in 1988, and the Iranian peoples’ demand for freedom.

 She asked that we look back on the horrifying days of the summer of 1988, when Khamenei was the regime’s president, Rafsanjani was the regime’s speaker of parliament and acting commander-in-chief of the Armed Forces, and Rouhani was his deputy.
 Under their watch, tens of thousands of political prisoners were being held in prisons across the country.
 Many of those prisoners were only 16 or 17 year old juveniles at the time of their arrests.
 They grew up during their seven years spent in prison, becoming young men and women.
 Some had nearly finished their sentences, and only had a few months left to serve.